webrecorder/pywb-remote-browsers/README.md

 Browsers can be obtained from the oldwebtoday browser repos including: https://hub.docker.com/r/oldwebtoday/chrome/tags and https://hub.docker.com/r/oldwebtoday/firefox/tags.

-At least one browser must be downloaded for the system to work, eg. `docker pull oldwebtoday/chrome:88`.
+At least one browser must be downloaded for the system to work, eg. `docker pull oldwebtoday/chrome:84`.

+## Flash and Java support

+A key benefit of the remote browser system is to run older browsers, such as those supporting Flash and Java.

+Here are the latest version of Chrome and Firefox that we have available that support Flash and Java:

+- Flash: Chrome 84 (`chrome:84`) or Firefox 68 (`firefox:68`)
+- Java: Firefox 49 (`firefox:49`)

 Additional browsers will (hopefully) be added in the future!